Best piano books - or at least, the ones I find myself using over and over again in my music studio! Here are my recommendations.

 Most courses have companion books for each level of the series... the Theory book, the Technique book, the Repertoire book, etc. Piano Adventures has a lot of additional books - Jazz, Pop, Rock, Christmas, Folk, Hymns and more.

-I like a lot of the repertoire books, and have them on hand for my students, but currently I don't use the Theory and Technique books except actually AT THE LESSON for a change of pace, as a way to "spot-check" details - I prefer to do "hands-on" theory and technique, finding the chords and scales right in their music (after acquainting them with pentascales and chords).
+I like a lot of the repertoire books, and have them on hand for my students, but personally (SACRILEGE!)
+I don't use the Theory and Technique books except actually AT THE LESSON for a change of pace, as a way to "spot-check" details - I prefer to do "hands-on" theory and technique, finding the chords and scales right in their music (after acquainting them with pentascales and chords).
+There just doesn't seem to be time to do it ALL.
+For me.

 I have purchased all these books in the past, and have found that there just isn't time for it all!
 At least, not the way I tend to teach, and not in 30-minute lessons.
 I like to give my students extra "fun" music, chord songs, and scale and chord exercises.
 And I like for THEM to choose much of the extra music.